elonehoo-starter/nuxt/README.md

-# static
+# starter-nuxt

-Host for static files
+Starter template for Nuxt